dmcomm/dmcomm-arduino-lib/README.md

 ## Other DMComm versions
 * For the original version which is not a library, see https://github.com/dmcomm/dmcomm-project
 * For the CircuitPython version for RP2040, see https://github.com/dmcomm/dmcomm-python

+This software is loosely based on `dmcomm-python`, but avoiding dynamic allocation (except in SerialFollower).